 There are no laws dictating that guaranteed building replacement is mandatory, but it does make things easier should something catastrophic happen that renders your home unliveable.
 However, if a catastrophic event were to severely damage your home, the last thing you want to worry about during the rebuilding process is if you have enough coverage to ensure your new home is rebuilt to the same quality and standards as the former.
 Also, guaranteed building replacement cost coverage takes into account changes in bylaws so any mandatory upgrades that are needed to comply with city standards are included.

 Square One automatically accounts for the cost to upgrade your building to make sure it’s up to code in the event of a rebuild.

 How is guaranteed replacement cost different from extended replacement cost?

 The main difference between guaranteed replacement and extended replacement cost lies in the overall coverage provided – specifically: how much coverage will be offered in the event.

-Extended replacement cost will only account for a predetermined percentage of your determined policy limit.
+Extended replacement cost will only account for a predetermined percentage of your determined coverage limit.
 In the event of a total loss, it may turn out that this coverage will leave you open to incurring costs as you enter the rebuild process.